UIM-Community/static_enrichment/README.md

 # Static_enrichment
-CA UIM - Static message enrichment
+CA UIM - Asynchronous Static message enrichment

 This probe is designed to enrich alarm statically by matching a single field with a perl regexp.
 All messages are handled in a multithread pool to allow the maximum performance possible.